Car crashes through front of spa in Mansfield

-MANSFIELD, Mass.
-(WHDH) – A car crashed through a spa in Mansfield on Monday, severely damaging the front of the building.
+MANSFIELD, MA (WHDH) - A car crashed through a spa in Mansfield Monday, severely damaging the front of the building.

 Salon owner Andrew Dudka said the impact caused the front desk to fall onto the receptionist and block the office where the manager was working.
 The receptionist was taken to the hospital with a knee injury and bruised chest.